 - Make an anonymous call to IBC to report it at 1-877-IBC-TIPS (422-8477)

 - Complete and submit the IBC’s anonymous online tip form

 You can also report car insurance fraud to The Canadian Anti-Fraud Centre at 1-888-495-8501.

 The best way to keep insurance rates from rising as a result of fraud is to be aware of it.
 Report any fraudulent activity and don’t allow yourself to become involved in such activity.
 Knowing the signs can keep you from being accidentally drawn into fraud.

 Insurance fraud is not a small crime, nor it is victimless.
-The common attitude that insurance companies can absorb the loss leads to large financial losses that affect everyone’s insurance rates.
-Every Canadian driver can help to keep insurance rates lower by avoiding insurance fraud and reporting it when necessary.
+Every Canadian driver can help keep car insurance rates low by avoiding insurance fraud and reporting it when necessary.